-Entropion is a genetic condition where a portion of the eyelid becomes folded inwards or inverted.
-This scratches and irritates the surface of the eye (cornea).
-If left untreated it could cause scar tissue to build up over any corneal wounds.
-This is known as pigmentary keratitis.
+Entropion is a genetic condition where part of the eyelid becomes folded inwards or inverted, causing irritation to the surface of the eye (cornea).
+If left untreated, it could cause scar tissue to build up over any corneal wounds, known as pigmentary keratitis.

 Signs and symptoms of entropion

-As well as the eyelid folding inwards or being inverted, the following symptoms can accompany entropion:
+As well as the eyelid folding inwards, the following symptoms can accompany entropion:

-- Eye discharge.
-This can range from clear to yellow-green in colour, and may have a pus-like consistency.
+- Eye discharge ranging from clear to yellow-green in colour

-If you notice any issues, you should consult a vet.
+If you notice any of these symptoms in your furry friend, you should consult a vet.
 They will be able to confirm whether your pet has entropion and recommend the best treatment option.

 Entropion treatments for your pet